 The threat that will be analyzed involves an unauthorized access attempt to a Microsoft 365 account using compromised corporate credentials.
-The goal is to understand the causes of this incident and the effects it generated.
-To do this, we will look at the case through two perspectives: that of the SIEM and the CTI platform.
+The goal is to understand the causes of this incident and the effects it had.
+To do this, we’ll look at the incident from two separate perspectives: that of the SIEM and the CTI platform.

 Date: Saturday, July 20, 2024, 00:37 AM